reasoning/hero/README.md

 ### Parsing

-Parsing is a first class citizen in Hero, and the `Parser` framework lets you write, and parse text and data formats with consistent easy without sacrificing semantics.
+Parsing is a first class citizen in Hero, and the `Parser` framework lets you write, and parse text and data formats with consistent ease, without sacrificing semantics.
 It reads like a book.

 With `StreamParser` you can parser directly from any stream type without altering your code.